 I’m also open to the idea of using more infrared selective materials, likely in bands between the tropics where you don’t want to block ultraviolet.
 That would probably be bad for plants.
 Silica (glass) is the obvious cheap choice, but I’m not too thrilled about the idea of sandblasting reentering spacecraft at Mach 12.
 We might want to go for some IR selective plastics for that.
 Though less durable and effective, they’d probably burn off in the plasma sheath if in low enough orbit.
 Dunno.
 Smart people will figure it out.

 Whether they be launched by public or private funding, a few Silverdome satellites carrying a few tons of powdered titanium dioxide (or other materials) would theoretically be enough to increase the Earth’s total albedo by a few percent.
 Enough to interrupt the thermal runaway cycle and give us a chance at getting to carbon neutral before the entire planet burns down.
 Depending on the particle size, it could also be removed or reduced later as needs may be.
 It could also be added to.

 Silverdome would give humanity effectively permanent control over the Earth’s albedo, and the ability to turn our global thermostat up or down at will.

 Obviously, there are some practical consideration here.
 Not least of which being exactly where we concentrate the particle percentage, and avoiding damage to satellites and spacecraft and whatnot.
 Titanium dioxide may also not be the ideal material; it just seems like the obvious choice to me.
+At least, above the Tropics.
 “Research Project.”